hmrc/income-tax-mtd-changelog/README.md

 ## Changelog

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### XX July 2024

+#### Property Business

+The following change is now available in Sandbox and Production for v4.0.

+#### Changed

+The following endpoints no long accept periodic data from 2025-26 onwards:

+- Create a UK Property Income & Expenses Period Summary
+- Amend a UK Property Income & Expenses Period Summary
+- Retrieve a UK Property Income & Expenses Period Summary

+---

 ### 25 June 2024